squrpe/hitchhikersguide/README.md

    # hitchhikersguide

+## Description
+This project is a Travel Recommendation Page.
+The motivation was to make a user-friendly experience.
+It solved the problem of compiling multiple sources of information together.
+We learnt how to incorporate different web API's.

   # User Story:
 - As a traveler I want to search for the ten countries in Asia.
 - I can access the country information and tourism related youtube videos related to each country on my web page.